There are two kinds of people in the world: those who know what a Dirty Coke is, and those who think this is the setup to a really tasteless joke.

 7 oz marshmallow cream

 1/2 tsp coconut flavoring

 Prepare a 9×9 pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.
 Set a small bowl aside as well.

 Place the butter, sugar, sour cream, and salt in a heavy-bottomed medium saucepan over medium-high heat.
 Stir until the sugar dissolves and the butter melts.
 Continue to cook the fudge, stirring frequently, until it comes to a boil.
 Once boiling, insert a candy thermometer.
 Cook the fudge, stirring constantly, until the thermometer reads 235 degrees Fahrenheit (113 C).

-Once at 235 F, remove the pan from the heat and add the white chocolate chips and the marshmallow cream.
+Once at 235 F, remove the pan from the heat and add the white chocolate chips, the marshmallow cream, and the vanilla extract.
 Stir vigorously until the chips and cream are melted and incorporated.
 If necessary, return the fudge to the heat for brief periods to melt the chips.